rust-lang/reference/src/types/never.md

 r[type.never.coercion]
 Expressions of type `!` can be coerced into any type.

+r[type.never.layout]
+The `!` type has a size of 0 and an alignment of 1.

 > [!NOTE]
 > The standard library type [`Infallible`] is a type alias for `!`.